Experimental cancer drug shows promise for Parkinson's

 The team followed the progression of the condition in brain cells made from the patients' stem cells and saw that a number of important genes became inactive when problems first started to occur inside the Parkinson's-inflicted cells.

-Professor Caleb Webber, who co-led the study, said:
+Professor Caleb Webber, who co-led the study, says:

 "This is the first time researchers have followed the progression of the condition over time in brain cells in the lab, something we simply cannot do in cells inside the living brain."

-Professor Richard Wade-Martins, who co-led the study, said:
+Professor Richard Wade-Martins, who co-led the study, says:

 "We think that switching off these genes in brain cells may play a vital role in the cell damage and death that occurs in Parkinson's.
 Finding a way to 'turn them back on' with a drug could be a promising, unexplored way to develop new treatments."